pipliggins/EVo/README.md

 python dgs.py input/chem.yaml input/env.yaml --output-options input/output.yaml
 ```

-The model should run and produce an output file Outputs/dgs_output_*.csv, and a set of graphs in the Output folder, if a decompression run has been selected.
+The model should run and produce an output file `outputs/dgs_output_*.csv`, and a set of graphs in an 'outputs' folder, if a decompression run has been selected.

 ### Choosing run options in the env.yaml file